Home>Create & Decorate>DIY & Crafts>How To Make A Garden Fence

 If your fence is constructed from wood, applying a protective coating is essential to safeguard it from the elements.
 Choose a high-quality outdoor wood sealant or paint that provides protection against moisture, UV rays, and rot.
 The coating not only enhances the natural beauty of the wood but also extends its lifespan, ensuring that your fence remains resilient and attractive for years to come.

-Read more: How To Build A Fence Gate
+Read more: How to Build a DIY Dog Fence for Your Window

 Installing Post Caps